Selecting a couples counselor is an important decision.

 Amy Runcorn, LAPC

-I am relationally minded and provide a compassionate and collaborative approach to counseling.
+I am relationally-minded and provide a collaborative approach to counseling.
 I’ll hold a soft space for difficult conversations.
-We will use humor, skills, and relational presence to get you on your way to a better place.
+We’ll use humor, skills, and relational presence to get you on your way to a better place.

 I respect each individual’s unique process and experiences.
 I value a strong therapeutic alliance and collaborate on plans to help facilitate personal insight, connection, and healing.